Pythagorous-Studios/logger/README.md

 # ptgstu-logger
-A custom dependency free logging solution developed for use in pythagorous Studio Software
+A custom,dependency free,logging solution developed for use in Pythagorous Studio Software and wherever the standard library is unavailable.